lynnfaraday/aresmush.com/_root/fs3/fs3.3/chargen.md

 ### Specialties

 Some Action Skills are so broad that you need to pick a specialty.
 For instance, your paramedic's "Medicine" skill might be really good, but it doesn't cover brain surgery.
-If you take a specialized ability higher than Everyman, you must choose a specialty.
+If you take a specialized ability higher than Amateur, you must choose a specialty.

 ### Buying Action Skills